 The Health Sciences Campus is home to Sackler, the Schools of Medicine, Dental Medicine, Nutrition, Tufts Medical Center and several research institutes.

-This year, 54 new students, selected from over 900 applicants, joined Sackler.
+This year, 52 new students, selected from nearly 900 applicants, joined Sackler.

 The Hirsh Library provides access to a wide-range of journals and welcoming study spaces.